-When you visit Raleigh, NC you feel an energy that reminds you of a big city, but with the warmth and charm of your hometown.
-We want to be the first stop on your journey, welcoming you with luxurious rooms and suites and on-site amenities.
-Unpack and explore Raleigh’s rich bounty of cultural attractions, events, and things to do.
+When you visit Raleigh, NC, you feel an energy that reminds you of a big city, but with the warmth and charm of your hometown.
+The StateView Hotel wants to be the first stop on your journey, welcoming you with luxurious rooms, decadent dining and modern amenities.
+After you unpack, get ready to explore the rich bounty of cultural attractions, an awe-inspiring landscape and fun things to do in Raleigh, NC.

 Are you visiting with a prospective student?
-Are you an alumni coming back for homecoming weekend?
+Are you an alumnus coming back for homecoming weekend?
 Exploring the largest four-year institution in North Carolina might take some time, but it’s well worth it.
-From NCAA games to the Centennial Campus to the historical Holladay Hall, the StateView Hotel is conveniently located to provide easy access to all NC State University has to offer.
-Book a guided visit or explore on your own – our staff can point you to the most historic, iconic, and unique places on the NCSU campus.
+From NCAA games to the Centennial Campus and historical Holladay Hall, the StateView Hotel is conveniently located to provide easy access to all NC State University has to offer.
+Book a guided visit or explore on your own – our staff can point you to the most historic, iconic and unique places on the NCSU campus.

-If you’ve never been to a National Hockey League game, your Raleigh visit is the perfect time.
-Carolina Hurricane fans are as passionate as they are polite, and soon you’ll be on your feet cheering the next goal along with the rest of the crowd!
-A wide range of performances takes place at Raleigh’s PNC Arena as well.
-From headliners like Taylor Swift to family events like Disney on Ice, the PNC Arena bring world-class entertainment to the City of Oaks.
+If you’ve never been to a National Hockey League game, your next Raleigh visit is a perfect time.
+Carolina Hurricane fans are as passionate as they are polite, and soon you’ll be on your feet cheering along with the rest of the crowd!
+A wide range of performances also takes place at Raleigh’s PNC Arena as well.
+From headliners like Taylor Swift to family events like Disney on Ice, the PNC Arena brings world-class entertainment to the City of Oaks every year.

-When was the last time you stared up at a starry night sky, surrounded by good friends and music from your favorite band?
-It’s time to recreate that moment with a visit to Coastal Credit Union Music Park.
-From Weezer to Zac Brown Band to Journey, you’ll find your favorites old and new delivering electric performances throughout the year.
-Check the iconic amphitheater’s outdoor concert calendar and you won’t be disappointed!
+When was the last time you gazed up at a starry night sky, surrounded by good friends while listening to music from your favorite band?
+It’s time to recreate that moment with a visit to the Coastal Credit Union Music Park at Walnut Creek.
+From Weezer to Zac Brown Band and Journey, you’ll find your favorites old and new delivering electric performances throughout the year.
+Check the iconic amphitheater’s outdoor concert calendar – you won’t be disappointed!

-As the first major museum formed by state legislation and funding, NC Museum of Art is no stranger to breaking new ground.
-With over 40 galleries and a dozen major artworks, admission to the permanent collection is free and is a must-see for all Raleigh visitors.
+As the first major museum formed in the nation by state legislation and funding, the NC Museum of Art is no stranger to breaking new ground.
+With more than 40 galleries and a dozen major artworks, this is a must-see for all Raleigh visitors, and admission to the permanent collection is always free.
+Within the gallery walls, the museum houses works of art from Ancient Africa, Judaic culture, the Italian Renaissance, ancient people groups and much more.
+Be sure to make time for a walk through the Museum Park featuring art installations created to engage visitors with the natural landscape.

 Get tickets to the next NC State Wolfpack game and see for yourself how they earned the name!
 With seating for more than 57,000 die-hard fans, Carter Finley Stadium is the home of NCSU’s legendary football program.
 Whether you’re a loyal Wolfpack fan or traveling to cheer on the visiting team, you’ll quickly get caught up in the buzz of energy that reverberates throughout the stadium on game day.